yzdxs/learn-anything/study-plans/learn-game-development/readme.md

 # basics

-- never did gamedev before so not sure
-	- if you think there is a better resources
+- if you think this can be improved in any way
-		- please say
+	- please say 💙

 - [1. build a game in go](https://engo.io/tutorials/01-hello-world)